 The name APOKRIES means “abstention from meat” , because after that starts the period of Lent that goes on till Easter.

 The characteristic of Carnival is disguising and wearing masks.
 Can you see what the masks remind you of?
 YES !
 The clay masks worn by actors in ancient Greek theatre.
 The costumes and disguises offered-and still do- anonymity and freedom of expression.

 Apokries is celebrated all over Greece, with feasts that can’t always be described as ‘decent”- in memory of Dionyssus and his followers, who worshiped the phallus and fertility.
 The songs sung again cannot be described as “decent”, and if you go I hope your Greek is not enough to help you understand the lyrics !!!

-This year the beginning of Carnival or Triodion is on January 28th – by Tiodion we mean, the beginning of the 3-week Carnival Season which ends on Clean Monday (Kathara Deftera), the beginning of Lent before Easter.
-In between is TSIKNOPEMPTI, a very interesting feast, a Thursday when everyone eats meat, either at home or at tavernas (08/02 this year).
-This day is supposed to be the last meat-eating until Easter (beginning 02/04, this year).
+This year the beginning of Carnival or Triodion was on the 21st February – by Tiodion we mean, the beginning of the 3-week Carnival Season which ends on Clean Monday (Kathara Deftera) 15/03/21, the beginning of Lent before Easter.
+In between is TSIKNOPEMPTI, a very interesting feast, a Thursday when everyone eats meat (04/03).
+Tsiknopempti is supposed to be the last meat-eating until Easter (02/05, this year).

-With that we leave you, hoping you will enjoy Carnival in Greece and come back with your experiences from this cheerful and …..indecent holiday!!!!
+With that we leave you, hoping you will enjoy Kathari Deftera in Greece and come back with your experiences from this cheerful holiday !!!

 photos are from Karnavali of Patras, the Carnival parade ! (from their official cite)